jingz/try-lang/readings/ux.md

 3. User friendliness :) are

-    1. Time to lean
+    1. Time to learn
-    2. Spped of performace
+    2. Speed of performance
     3. Rate of error by users
     4. Retention overtime
     5. Subjective satisfaction